 - Pull update — these webhooks receive a list of Resource Kinds like

-myapp.v1.Adminand respond with a list of API objects to bulk update as Resources.
+myapp.v1.Adminand respond with a list of API objects to update as Resources in your Space.

 Looking for a specific provider?
 Use one of our pre-built sample webhooks to get started.